TheCacophonyProject/python-api/README.md

 #TODO: expand testing in both `client_test.py` and `client_test_with_server.py`

+Testing uses the pythony unittest framework where by both unit and integration testing is done.

-`nosetests src/CacophonyClient/test/client_test.py`  tests without requiring  a server .
-For testing against a server as is part of the travis test `nosetests src/CacophonyClient/test/client_test_with_server.py`.
-This does require a local server setup see [travis.yml](travis.yml)
+`test\test_client.py` is tests without requiring a server `nose2 --verbosity 2  CacophonyClient.test.test_client`

+and `test\test_client_with_server` is full integration testing against a server.
+This is also part of the travis test `nose2 --verbosity 2 CacophonyClient.test.test_with_server`.
+This integration testing does require a local server setup see [travis.yml](travis.yml)

+For individual test `nose2 --verbosity 2  CacophonyClient.test.test_client.mockedCacophonyServer.test_query`